IBWA statement on bottled water and the California drought

 For Media Release

 Alexandria, VA – “The International Bottled Water Association (IBWA) is aware that some organizations and individuals are incorrectly claiming that the bottled water industry is a major contributor to California’s ongoing drought.

 Bottled water companies use a very small amount of water when measured against almost any other industry, are dedicated to responsibly protecting and preserving our vital water resources, and helping people live healthier lives.
 Sustainable water sources are the single most important aspect of our business.
 Water resource management, therefore, is a priority for the bottled water industry.

 In California, the bottled water industry accounts for only 0.02 percent of all water used.
-To put that in context, Los Angeles uses in three weeks what the bottled water industry in California uses in one year.
+To put that in context, Los Angeles uses in three weeks what the entire U.S. bottled water industry uses in one year.
 Most of the bottled water from California sources is sold in California.

 Many IBWA member companies in California have already implemented a variety of water conservation strategies, including: auditing total water use within their facilities, looking for leaks in all of their piping and tanks, planting drought-resistant vegetation at their facilities, training employees about water conservation techniques, and implementing water use restrictions at their facilities.